St. Clair College: Student government

 The college has of student regulated governments that handle much of the student related activities at the college.
 They are the Student Representative Council (SRC), the Student Athletic Association (SAA), and the Thames Students Inc. (TSI).

 Scholarships and bursaries

-St. Clair College scholarships for Aboriginal, First Nations and Métis students include: Métis Nation of Ontario, St. Clair College Bursary.
+St. Clair College scholarships for Indigenous, First Nations and Métis students include: Métis Nation of Ontario, St. Clair College Bursary.

-Strike of 2017
+2017 strike

-Effective Monday, October 16, 2017, at 12:01am, the team bargaining on behalf of the province's 24 Colleges and the OPSEU union representing 12,000 full-time faculty, partial load faculty, counsellors and librarians, could not reach an agreement, and all faculty entered a work stoppage.
-As of 12:40pm, November 6, 2017, after a number of days of bargaining, Ontario colleges presented a new offer of settlement to OSPEU.
-The colleges asked that faculty be able to vote on this offer of settlement and requested the Ontario Labour Relations Board to arrange a vote.
-The colleges asked OPSEU to suspend the strike in order to have faculty return to the classroom whilst the vote was being arranged.
-Classes, however, remained suspended.
+On Monday, October 16, 2017, the team bargaining on behalf of the province's 24 Colleges and the OPSEU union representing 12,000 full-time faculty, partial load faculty, counsellors and librarians, could not reach an agreement, and all faculty entered a work stoppage.
 On November 21, the strike was lifted and classes were resumed, however, many initial issues were not resolved.